Ryan Ince: Background

 Ryan Ince was born in Widnes, Cheshire, England.

 Playing career

 Widnes Vikings

 He graduated from the Widnes Vikings Academy system and played his junior rugby league for the Widnes Moorfield club.
 He has represented England at youth team level.

-He made his début for Whitehaven, whilst on loan at the club in the Kingstone Press Championship in 2016.
+He made his début for Whitehaven, whilst on loan at the club in the Championship in 2016.

 In 2016, he made his Widnes Vikings début against Hull FC.

 Leigh Centurions

 On 24 February 2020, it was announced that Ince had signed for Oldham on loan.

 Oldham RLFC

 On 19 November 2020, it was announced that Ince would join Oldham for the 2021 season on a one-year deal.

 Widnes Vikings (re-join)

 On 27 September 2021, it was reported that he had signed for Widnes in the RFL Championship.